skeyan/grind75/problems/flood-fill/notes.md

 ## Approach: Iterative BFS using a queue

 Start from `(sr, sc)`, record the original color, and BFS: for each cell, set it to the new color and enqueue valid neighbors.
-A neighbor is valid if it’s in bounds and has the same value as the original color.
-No separate visited set is needed: we mutate the grid when we process a cell (set it to `color`), so when that cell is later considered as a neighbor of another pixel, `image[i][j]` is no longer `originalColor` so isn't part of the floodfill anymore and `isValid` returns false.
+A neighbor is valid if it’s in bounds and has the same value as the `originalColor`.
+No separate visited set is needed: we mutate the grid when we process a cell (set it to `color`), so when that cell is later considered as a neighbor of another pixel, `image[i][j]` is no longer `originalColor` (we know `originalColor !== color` at this point due to an early return), so it isn't part of the floodfill anymore and `isValid` returns false.

 ### Key details / gotchas